MicrosoftDocs/playfab-docs/playfab-docs/sdks/playfab-cpp/quickstart-windows.md

 1. Download and install the [PlayFab Cross-Platform (CPP) SDK](https://github.com/PlayFab/XPlatCppSdk).
 2. Create a new C++ Console project.
-3. Right-click on the project in Solution Explorer, select Manage NuGet packages, and search using "playfab".
+3. Right-click on the project in **Solution Explorer**, select **Manage NuGet packages**, and search using "playfab".
 There will be a small number of matches.
-Select com.playfab.xplatcppsdk.vXXX
+Select `com.playfab.xplatcppsdk.vXXX`
 4. Verify that your project compiles in x64 Release

 ## Set up your first API call